-Part-Time Faculty, Creative Writing
+Part-Time Faculty, English and Creative Writing

 Chris Deguire’s work revolves around pop culture, from "The Rocky Horror Picture Show" to Judas Priest.

-Chris Deguire, part-time faculty member in the Creative Writing department, never plans on slipping Star Wars references into his curriculum—but they tend to sneak in anyway.
+Chris Deguire, part-time faculty member in the English and Creative Writing department, never plans on slipping Star Wars references into his curriculum—but they tend to sneak in anyway.
 An avid collector of anything from a galaxy far, far away, he sometimes inadvertently advises students with a tip he learned from a wrinkled green mentor: “You must unlearn what you have learned before.”

 Deguire put his Jedi knowledge to literary use in his memoir I’ve Got a Bad Feeling About This, published by Wicker Park Press in 2013.
 The book began as an examination of his expansive Star Wars collection, which started in 1978 when he received an R2D2 action figure.